BigPolarBear1/factorization/README.md

 Update: You know, what I should do is find an x+y value, which has a large occurance in hmap, regardless of the k value.
 Because we can increase x to get the polynomial value closer to 0 if k is very large.
 Or visa-versa find an x with a large occurance and then increase x+y, which does give us more control.
 But either way, thats definitely a better approach then just the bruteforce way the code is doing and only taking into consideration k value < quad_size.. thats not really playing into the strengths of all the number theory we're using.
 Anyway, going to run in the dark in the woods.

+Update: If we have a singular root, then lifting seems to fail.
+Its not an urgent fix, it just means we'll be missing some solutions here and there.
+Anyway..
+I'm an idiot, I know how to approach this PoC.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>